lbnlp/lbnlp/README.md

+Matscholar models can be downloaded from [Figshare](https://figshare.com/articles/software/lbnlp_models/12939704) for use with this package

 #### Warning: This package is being migrated/condensed from several source repos.
 It is non-working at the moment.
 This warning will be removed when it is ready for public usage.